tgnemecek/locamex/readme.md

 - Add colors to tables for the different statuses (contracts and products);
 - Add the possibility for accessories to be "qualitative" allowing only quantity of 1;
 - Make Documents save representatives in Contract;
-- Fix trim() tool and apply to Register classes (currently empty spaces count as filled);
 - Make the app responsive and mobile friendly;
 - Make the app compatible to other browsers;